ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Methodology

 \subsection{Problem Formulation}

-For robotic manipulation, especially within dynamic environments, achieving spatial generalization (i.e., the ability to effectively perform tasks across varied spatial configurations) is essential for usability and overall efficacy.
-We formulate robotic manipulation as a partially observable Markov decision process (POMDP) \citep{cassandra1994acting}, by considering the robot's limited access to complete state information, the necessity to make decisions under uncertainty, as well as the inherently stochastic nature of its interactions with the environment.
-Formally, the decision-making process is characterized by the tuple $\mathcal{M} = (\mathcal{S}, \mathcal{A}, \mathcal{O}, \mathcal{T}, \mathcal{R}, \gamma)$, where $\mathcal{S}$ represents the state space, including all configurations of the robot and its environment; $\mathcal{A}$ denotes the action space, containing all possible robot actions; $\mathcal{O}$ is the observation space, which reflects the limited state information accessible to the robot; $\mathcal{T}$ defines the state transition dynamics, $\mathcal{T}(\vs_{t+1}|\vs_t, \va_t)$; $\mathcal{R}$ is the reward function, providing feedback based on the state-action pair $\mathcal{R}(\vs_t, \va_t)$; and $\gamma$ is the discount factor.
+For robotic manipulation within dynamic environments, achieving spatial generalization (i.e., the ability to effectively perform tasks across varied spatial configurations) is essential for usability and overall efficacy.
+We formulate it as a partially observable Markov decision process (POMDP)~\citep{cassandra1994acting} as the robot cannot access to complete state information, especially in real-world settings.
+Formally, we consider the POMDP $\mathcal{M} = (\mathcal{S}, \mathcal{A}, \mathcal{O}, \mathcal{T}, \mathcal{R}, \gamma)$, where $\mathcal{S}$ represents the state space, including all configurations of the robot and its environment; $\mathcal{A}$ denotes the action space, containing all possible robot actions; $\mathcal{O}$ is the observation space, which reflects the limited state information accessible to the robot; $\mathcal{T}(\vs_{t+1}|\vs_t, \va_t)$ and $\mathcal{R}(\vs_t, \va_t)$ are the state transition dynamics; and the reward function, respectively; and $\gamma$ is the discount factor.